-And if your hand or your foot causes you to sin, cut it off and throw it away.
-It is better for you to enter life crippled or lame than with two hands or two feet to be thrown into the eternal fire. – Matthew 18:8 ESV
+If your hand or your foot causes you to stumble, cut it off and throw it away.
+It is better for you to enter life maimed or crippled than to have two hands or two feet and be thrown into eternal fire.Matthew 18:8 NIV

-I believe that what Jesus is teaching us in this passage is not self-mutualization.
-Rather he is telling us to cut out of our lives anything that could easily lead us to sin, whether it be people, places, or events.
-If being in a certain place, or doing a specific thing, or hanging out with certain people, challenges your ability to be holy, then remove it, or them, from your life.
+I believe that what Jesus is teaching us in this passage is not self-mutilation.
+Rather he is telling us to cut out of our lives anything that could easily lead us to sin.
+That could be people, places, or events.
+If being in a certain place, doing a specific thing, or hanging out with certain people, challenges your ability to be holy, then remove it, or them, from your life.